What's Your Private Party RV Value Really Worth? How To Find Out

 Using eBay To Estimate Your RV Value

-Because looking at an ASKING price at on eBay does not compare to looking at what things actually sold for.
+Be aware that looking at an ASKING price (items currently for sale) on eBay does not compare to looking at what things are sold for.

-Pay attention to what area of the country it was sold, what condition it was in, and how the features match up to yours.
+Pay attention to what area of the country it was sold, its condition, and how its features match up to yours.

 This will give you a pretty good guesstimate for how much you can list yours.

 When searching, first enter your RV manufacturer and model.
-Then click on 'sold items'.
+Then click on 'sold items' in the left column.

-If there are none identical to yours, do a general search and enter criteria similar to yours such as length, number of slides or no slides, style, year, etc.
+If none are identical to yours, do a general search and enter criteria similar to yours such as length, number of slides or no slides, style, year, etc.

 You have to rely on your common sense in this case.
-If you have a travel trailer, 16-25' long, no slides, your RV should not be priced 'the same' as a pop up tent trailer that fell into the same search.
+If you have a 16-25 foot long travel trailer with no slides, your RV should not be priced "the same" as a pop-up tent trailer that fell into the same search.

 They should be VERY similar in brand quality, style, condition, and area of the country sold.